DeanSellas/mySchool/README.md

 ## Current Features

-* Shows what day it is (Blue or Gold)
+* Shows what day it is (Blue or Gold for Glenbrook South)
 * Shows Month and Day of year
 * Login to Google Account (for api and homework feature that is comming soon)
+* Add your Homework!
+* Shows Upcomming homework assignments on Home Page

 ## Planned Features

 * Show Clubs for the day
-* Add your Homework
+* ~~Add your Homework~~ (Added in commit [8015ab0](https://github.com/TheSpaceCoder/mySchool/commit/8015ab0b95a0d84fc21c2b3fff2640c6a340911d))
 * Push Notifications for clubs and homework
 * Find school by an id (to help with porting to other schools)

 ## Want this for your school?

 Because this is currently open source feel free to fork it and modify it to your liking.
 But know that I am not responsible for any of these builds and will not offer support to unoffical builds.
-All I ask if you fork this for your own project is you give me credit in your build of this app.
+All I ask if you fork this for your own project is you give me credit in your version of the app.

 I am also willing to port it to your school so please do not hessitate to send me an email at contact@thespacecoder.com.
 So we can discuss this app comming to your school.